Wheelbuilding the Easy Way

 8. Note that there are spokes that originate on the right and left side of the hub (drawing).
 This is important.
 Never make an adjustment to a nipple until you’re sure which side of the wheel the nipple/spoke is on.

-Adjustments are made by loosening and tightening nipples in the area of the wobble.
+As mentioned in step 7, adjustments are made by loosening and tightening nipples in the area of the wobble.
 Follow these rules: To move the rim to the right, loosen the nipples (at the wobble) on the left side of the rim and tighten the nipples on the right side of the rim.
 Vice versa to move the rim to the left.
 Always turn the nipples in quarter- to half-turn increments, then spin the wheel and see how you did.
 Then repeat.
 Follow these rules and remove the wobbles until the wheel spins past your thumb with no significant wobbles.

 9. You should now have a reasonably straight wheel.
 It’s also important for the wheel to be round.
 To check this, spin the wheel again and look for hops (high spots) or dips (low spots) sighting from the side.
-Remove low spots first by slightly loosening spokes in the area.
-Then slightly tighten the spokes at the high spots.
-Gradually, the wheel will get round.
-You’ll then need to check side-to-side straightness one more time.

 Thumbs on spokes